jym272/ticketing/Readme.md

 ---
 ## Microservices

-In this microservices project, the communication between services is facilitated by **Nats Streaming Server**, which provides a messaging system.
-The **REST APIs** are primarily implemented using **Node.js**, except for the Expiration API, which is written in **Go**.
+In this microservices project, the communication between services is facilitated by **NATS Streaming Server**, which provides a messaging system.
+The **REST APIs** are primarily implemented using **Node.js**, except for the _Expiration API_, which is written in **Go**.

 The client-side application is developed using the **Next.js** framework, which is a popular choice for building server-rendered React applications.